Skip to main content

 What’s included

-• Vetted vendor network across the regional trades
+• Vetted vendor network across regional trades

-• Tenant-facing maintenance request intake (online plus phone)
+• Tenant facing maintenance request intake

 • Transparent vendor quoting before authorization

-• Owner approval workflow with owner-set spend thresholds
+• Owner approval workflow against engagement thresholds

-• After-hours emergency triage
+• After hours emergency triage

 How your manager handles it